 Diagnosis requires examination of multiple sites in the mass .
 Features of the gross appearance of the tissue, including the color, consistency, and variegation of the incised surface, can help guide sampling of tissue for microscopic examination.

-Disruption of the specimen appears to worsen prognosis of uterine cancer, but there are few data and the risk of the specific surgical methods (power morcellation, scalpel morcellation, supracervical hysterectomy, abdominal or hysteroscopic myomectomy) compared with each other is uncertain [16,59-62].
+Disruption of the specimen appears to worsen prognosis of uterine cancer, but there are few data and the comparative risk of the specific surgical methods (power morcellation, scalpel morcellation, supracervical hysterectomy, abdominal or hysteroscopic myomectomy) is uncertain [16,59-62].

 There is no reliable method to distinguish uterine sarcoma from benign leiomyomas preoperatively, as discussed in detail above.
 Among women planning surgery for one or more uterine masses that are presumed to be benign leiomyomas, the prevalence of uterine sarcoma is less than 1 in 323.
-One approach is to avoid morcellation in women with risk factors for uterine sarcoma; however, the efficacy of this strategy to decrease the risk of morcellation of a sarcoma has not been evaluated.
-Moreover, use of a more invasive procedure such as laparotomy may increase surgical morbidity .
 (See 'Prevalence of sarcoma after surgery for presumed leiomyomas' above.)

 In addition to uterine sarcoma, there is concern about morcellation of uterine smooth muscle tumors of uncertain malignant potential or other uterine malignant or premalignant conditions (endometrial carcinoma, endometrial hyperplasia, carcinosarcoma).
 Endometrial carcinoma or hyperplasia is typically diagnosed preoperatively, since endometrial sampling is a simple and effective diagnostic method and should be performed in all women preoperatively if indicated (table 1).
-However, unsuspected endometrial carcinoma is occasionally diagnosed postoperatively, particularly in asymptomatic women and in those who undergo hysterectomy for indications other than a uterine mass (eg, pelvic organ prolapse) [64-67].
+However, unsuspected endometrial carcinoma is occasionally diagnosed postoperatively, particularly in asymptomatic women and in those who undergo hysterectomy for indications other than abnormal uterine bleeding (eg, pelvic organ prolapse) [63-66].
 (See "Endometrial sampling procedures".)

 Regarding supracervical hysterectomy, a small study of women with endometrial carcinoma or uterine sarcoma found that 12 patients who underwent supracervical hysterectomy were not upstaged, while 2 of 5 patients who underwent power morcellation (along with myomectomy or hysterectomy) were upstaged from stage I to stage III .

-The concerns about uterine morcellation potentially impacts women who undergo surgery for presumed benign leiomyomas.
-Counseling of women with presumed uterine fibroids includes discussion of all available treatment options and appropriate assessment for endometrial carcinoma and uterine sarcoma, including evaluation for current disease and risk factors.
+Counseling of women with presumed uterine fibroids includes discussion of the risks and benefits of available treatment options and appropriate assessment for endometrial carcinoma and uterine sarcoma, including evaluation for current disease and risk factors.
+In appropriately counseled patients, patient preference should be a major determining factor regarding surgical approach.
 Because a preoperative diagnosis of sarcoma is uncommon, morcellation of a malignant tumor may occur even in low-risk women.
-A woman’s treatment options, preference, and risk factors for uterine sarcoma should be considered when deciding upon a surgical approach and weighed against the benefits of alternative approaches.
 (See 'Risk factors' above.)

-Surgical techniques that disrupt the uterine specimen should not be performed in women with known or suspected uterine or other gynecologic cancer.
-For women with a uterine mass who are undergoing laparoscopic hysterectomy or myomectomy and who have risk factors for uterine sarcoma (eg, postmenopausal status, history of ≥2 years of tamoxifen therapy, history of pelvic irradiation, history of childhood retinoblastoma, or personal history of hereditary leiomyomatosis and renal cell carcinoma [HLRCC] syndrome), we suggest NOT using power morcellation of uterine tissue with the potential for intraperitoneal dissemination.
+Surgical techniques that disrupt the uterine specimen (scalpel or power morcellation, supracervical hysterectomy) should NOT be performed in women with known or suspected uterine or other gynecologic cancer.
+We recommend NOT using power morcellation of uterine tissue for women who have significant risk factors for uterine sarcoma (eg, postmenopausal status, history of ≥2 years of tamoxifen therapy, history of pelvic irradiation, history of childhood retinoblastoma, or personal history of hereditary leiomyomatosis and renal cell carcinoma [HLRCC] syndrome).

-If a surgical option using power morcellation is elected, counselling and informed consent should explicitly include the risk of dissemination of malignant cells if a malignancy is incidentally detected [68-71].
+If a surgical option using power morcellation is elected, counselling should include the risk of dissemination of malignant cells, if a malignancy is incidentally detected [67-70].
 In cases in which the postoperative pathology shows malignancy, the patient should be referred to a gynecologic oncologist for further evaluation and treatment as soon as possible.

-Use of power morcellation is an ongoing area of debate and investigation and further practice modifications may continue to evolve.
-The approaches to this issue include:
+Use of power morcellation is an ongoing area of investigation, and further practice modifications may continue to evolve.
+Alternative or modified surgical techniques include:

 ●Use of minimally invasive approaches that do not require power morcellation, including removal of an intact surgical specimen via mini-laparotomy or the vaginal cuff (following vaginal hysterectomy or total laparoscopic hysterectomy) .